usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 gridxml
 ```````

-**gridxml** reads an event's *shake_result.hdf* and produces the legacy
+**gridxml** reads an event's *shake_result.hdf* and produces the ShakeMap 3.5
 files *grid.xml* and *uncertainty.xml*.
+Note that these files will eventually
+become deprecated in favor of the new *shake_result.hdf* file.
-See the products section of this
-manual for more on these files.
+See the products section of this manual for more on these files.
 Note that the use of these files is
 deprecated.
 System designers should extract the relevant information
 directly from *shake_result.hdf*.
 See :ref:`the formats section <sec-formats-4>`
 of this manual for more on